Our goals in action

 Queen's is committed to counteracting discrimination in this institution and developing a climate of educational equity that recognizes and respects the equal dignity and worth of all who seek to participate in the life, work, and mission of the university.

 Encouraging first-generation students

-Queen’s supports First-Generation students attending university through its First-Generation Admission Policy to First-Entry Undergraduate Programs, which offers additional and alternative admission pathways to full-time undergraduate degree programs.
+Queen’s supports first-generation students attending university through our First-Generation Admission Policy to First-Entry Undergraduate Programs, which offers additional and alternative admission pathways to full-time undergraduate degree programs.

 Supporting aspirations of Indigenous students

 Indigenous students face unique challenges while pursuing post-secondary goals.
-Our Admission Policy For Indigenous Candidates To First-Entry Undergraduate Programs offers Indigenous candidates alternative pathways for admission to the first year of full-time undergraduate degree programs.
+Our Admission Policy For Indigenous Candidates To First-Entry Undergraduate Programs offers Indigenous candidates additional and alternative pathways for admission to full-time undergraduate degree programs.

 The Four Directions Indigenous Student Centre is a safe and welcoming gathering place for Indigenous students at Queens.
 The Centre provides holistic support services including peer mentorship, academic assistance, financial aid, and cultural programming.